Description

 Tried: Hardcode win_addr as a hex literal from a local test run instead of reading it with elf.symbols['win'].

-The remote binary may have been compiled with ASLR disabled but with a different base or a slightly different build from the one you tested locally, shifting win() to a different address.
-Using elf.symbols['win'] on the downloaded binary ensures the address matches the server's copy of the same binary.
+The remote binary may have ASLR off but a different base, or be a slightly different build from the one you tested, which moves win() elsewhere.
+Reading the symbol off the downloaded binary guarantees the address matches the server's copy.

 Learn more